 The last few weeks have been very difficult for North America and the Caribbean.
 Huge wildfires have caused smoke and devastation in parts of Western Canada and the Western United States.

-The warm dry weather contributed to the ‘perfect storm’ over Houston, where hurricane Harvey was held against the shoreline, recharging and then dumping unimaginable amounts of water.
+The warm dry weather contributed to the ‘perfect storm’ over Houston.
+Hurricane Harvey was held against the shoreline, recharging and then dumping unimaginable amounts of water on land.